Pulmonary Fibrosis Life Expectancy: Prognosis

 A number of clinical factors are associated with worse prognosis, or reduced survival rate, with IPF:

-3. Increased breathlessness, or dyspnea, has proven to be an important predictor of survival after accounting for disease severity and other disease factors.
-Dyspnea is measured by changing scores in two measures for IPF, such as the Modified Medical Research Council, or mMRC.
+- Increased breathlessness, or dyspnea, has proven to be an important predictor of survival after accounting for disease severity and other disease factors.
+Dyspnea is measured by changing scores in two measures for IPF, such as the modified Medical Research Council (mMRC).

-5. After accounting for age and smoking history, the study also showed that clubbed fingers are strongly linked to a shorter life expectancy, though the American Thoracic Society (ATC) says further studies are needed.
+- After accounting for age and smoking history, the study also showed that clubbed fingers are strongly linked to a shorter life expectancy from pulmonary fibrosis, though the American Thoracic Society (ATC) says further studies are needed.

 - Declining lung function is linked to a worse prognosis and seen as a decrease in forced vital capacity (FVC), total lung capacity (TLC), and diffusing capacity of the lungs for carbon monoxide (DLCO).

 - Greater fibrosis on a high-resolution computed tomography (HRCT) scan signals IPF progression, with a UIP pattern (usual interstitial pneumonia) generally linked to worse life expectancy.

 - Concurrent diseases, like pulmonary hypertension and gastroesophageal reflux, can make PF worse and lower one’s survival rate.

 Additional reading on pulmonary fibrosis life expectancy can be found on Pulmonary Fibrosis News and the American Lung Association.